OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-28.md

 ## Ezekiel 28:1

-The word of the Lord came to me again, saying,
+The word of the Lord came to me, saying,

 ## Ezekiel 28:2

-“Son of man, say to the leader of Tyre, ‘This is what the Lord God says:
-“Because your heart is haughty and you have said,
+“Son of man, say to the prince of Tyre, ‘This is what the Sovereign Lord says: “In the arrogance of your heart you proclaim,

-> ‘I am a god,
+‘I am a god;
-> I sit in the seat of gods in the heart of the seas’;
+I occupy the seat of gods in the heart of the seas.’
-> Yet you are a man and not God,
+Yet you are a mortal and not a god, though you imagine yourself as wise as a god.
-> Although you make your heart like the heart of God—

 ## Ezekiel 28:3

-> Behold, you are wiser than Daniel;
+Behold, are you wiser than Daniel?
-> There is no secret that is hidden from you.
+Is no secret too hidden for you?

 ## Ezekiel 28:4

-> By your wisdom and understanding
-> You have acquired riches for yourself
-> And have acquired gold and silver for your treasuries.
+By your wisdom and understanding you have acquired wealth for yourself and gathered gold and silver into your treasuries.

 ## Ezekiel 28:5

-> By your great wisdom, by your trade
-> You have increased your riches,
-> And your heart is haughty because of your riches—
+By your great skill in trading you have increased your riches, and your heart has become proud because of your wealth.

 ## Ezekiel 28:6

-Therefore this is what the Lord God says:
+“‘Therefore this is what the Sovereign Lord says:

 > ‘Because you have made your heart
-> Like the heart of God,
+> like the heart of a god,

 ## Ezekiel 28:7

-> Therefore, behold, I am going to bring strangers against you,
+> therefore, behold, I will bring foreigners against you,
-> The most ruthless of the nations.
+> the most ruthless of nations;
-> And they will draw their swords
+> they will draw their swords
-> Against the beauty of your wisdom
+> against the beauty of your wisdom
-> And defile your splendour.
+> and defile your splendour.

 ## Ezekiel 28:8

 > They will bring you down to the pit,
-> And you will die the death of those who are killed
+> and you will die a violent death
-> In the heart of the seas.
+> in the heart of the seas.

 ## Ezekiel 28:9

-> Will you still say, “I am a god,”
+> Will you still say, ‘I am a god,’
-> In the presence of the one who kills you,
+> in the presence of those who slay you?
-> Though you are a man and not God,
+> You will be a mortal, not a god,
-> In the hands of those who wound you?
+> in the hands of those who wound you.

 ## Ezekiel 28:10

 > You will die the death of the uncircumcised
-> By the hand of strangers,
+> by the hands of foreigners.

-For I have spoken!’” declares the Lord God.
+I have spoken, declares the Sovereign Lord.’”

 ## Ezekiel 28:11